pydantic/pydantic/docs/errors/errors.md

 ### Customize error messages

-You can customize error messages creating a custom error handler.
+You can customize error messages by creating a custom error handler.

 ```py
 from typing import Dict, List